 Everything you see in Sister Dulce’s Social Works are already miracles themselves.
 Also known as Complexo Roma, the works headquarters in Salvador houses, in its more than 40 thousand square meters of built area, 20 of the 21 nuclei of the entity, including 954 hospital beds for the care of clinical and surgical pathologies.

 Still in Bahia’s capital, at the Social Works headquarters, a place that serves about 2,000 people daily, 12,000 surgeries are performed per year, in addition to 18,000 hospitalizations.

-On October 13, 2019, the Canonization ceremony will be presided over by Pope Francis in the Vatican at 10:00 a.m. (local time).
+On October 13, 2019, the Canonization ceremony was presided over by Pope Francis in the Vatican at 10:00 a.m. (local time).

-The Mass in honor of the saint will be held on October 14 at 10:00 a.m. in the Church of St. Anthony of the Portuguese, a 17th century building in Rome, in appreciation for Sister Dulce’s gift.
+The Mass in honor of the saint was held on October 14 at 10:00 a.m. in the Church of St. Anthony of the Portuguese, a 17th century building in Rome, in appreciation for Sister Dulce’s gift.

-The celebration in Brazil, in Salvador, will take place on October 20, at 4:00 p.m., and will gather the nun’s devotees and admirers, in a place yet to be confirmed.
+The celebration in Brazil, in Salvador, took place on October 20, at 4:00 p.m., and gathered the nun’s devotees and admirers, at Arena Fonte Nova.

 By Fernanda Slama